Policies, Standards, Guidelines and Recommendations for the implementation of TELERADIOLOGY services in member countries.

 August 2010

-The Inter-American College of Radiology (CIR) approved in March 2009 in the city of Medellín, within its Development Plan 2008-2010 the configuration of a program for the study, implementation and standardization of Teleradiology services in its member countries.
-For this purpose, a working group was set up represented by several countries and members with their own experience of their systems and regions, including the European Community, Canada, North, Central and South America.
+The Inter-American College of Radiology (CIR) approved in March 2009 in the city of Medellín, as part of its Development Plan 2008-2010, the establishment of a program for the study, implementation, and standardization of teleradiology services in its member countries.
+To this end, a working group was formed, represented by several countries and members with firsthand experience of their systems and regions, including the European Community, Canada, North America, Central America, and South America.

-The policies recommended by the CIR for the proper use of Teleradiology are framed within the School's own such as respect for the exercise of the individual profession, autonomy of countries and regulatory bodies, promote productive teamwork, promote responsibility and ethical criteria for the exercise of the profession and finally, benefit the health care of patients.
-The CIR only recognizes the good practice of teleradiology when it strictly complies with the precepts of the codes of Medical Ethics and complies with the rights of patients.
+The policies recommended by the CIR for the proper use of Teleradiology are framed within the College's own principles, such as respect for the practice of the individual profession, the autonomy of countries and regulatory bodies, promoting productive teamwork, fostering responsibility and ethical standards in the practice of the profession, and ultimately benefiting patient health care.
+The CIR only recognizes good practice in teleradiology when it strictly adheres to the precepts of the codes of Medical Ethics and respects the rights of patients.

-The School is aware of the difficulties for the proper implementation of a new tool such as Teleradiology, therefore its standards, guidelines and recommendations are subject to permanent revisions and updates.
-Today we cannot conceive of any human process, science or profession that does not act within a universal sphere by sharing problems and seeking common solutions.
+The College is aware of the difficulties involved in the proper implementation of a new tool such as Teleradiology; therefore, its standards, guidelines, and recommendations are subject to ongoing revisions and updates.
+Today, we cannot conceive of any human process, science, or profession that does not operate within a shared universal sphere, addressing common challenges and seeking collective solutions.

-The document includes standards, guidelines and recommendations that are presented below as a product of a working consensus, based on the experience of the collaborating countries.
-It has also taken as a fundamental reference the most internationally accepted standards including those of the American College of Radiology (ACR), the European Union, the International Radiology Quality Network (IRQN) together with the experience of several of our countries such as Brazil, Canada, Chile, Colombia, Spain, Mexico and Puerto Rico, among others.
-The opinions, suggestions and contributions of other countries will be added in the future, through periodic revisions of the document by the working group.
-All countries are invited to improve these delineations day by day according to their own experiences.
+The document includes standards, guidelines, and recommendations that are presented below as a result of a working consensus based on the experiences of the collaborating countries.
+It has also taken as a fundamental reference the most internationally accepted standards, including those of the American College of Radiology (ACR), the European Union, and the International Radiology Quality Network (IRQN), along with the experiences of several of our countries such as Brazil, Canada, Chile, Colombia, Spain, Mexico, and Puerto Rico, among others.
+The opinions, suggestions, and contributions from other countries will be incorporated in the future through periodic revisions of the document by the working group.
+All countries are invited to improve these guidelines day by day based on their own experiences.

 We present two documents and some final recommendations of the CIR: